Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    us to create a new account with a given public key, whose associate private key he controls, and to charge it with 10,000 coins.
-After that, we are expected to send him an email where we notify him the storage reference where `@tool create-account` has allocated the account.
+After that, we are expected to send him an email where we notify him the storage reference where `moka create-account` has allocated the account.
 But this means that we must know his email address, which is definitely against the idea of anonymity.
 Therefore, Anonymous discards this possibility as well.
 3. He could send us an anonymous email asking us _to pay to a given public key_, whose